markhamtrenton/Weather-App/README.md

-In this weeks HW we had to create a weather app with a five day forecast.
+In this weeks HW we had to create a weather app with a five day forecast using a weather api with the dates aswell as the conditions.

 Github deploy link: https://markhamtrenton.github.io/Weather-App/